 The Australian Parenting Website, Raising Children has extensive helpful resources including a specific section on disability (including development and sexuality and one focusing on autism. http://raisingchildren.net.au/articles/autism_spectrum_disorder_puberty_teenagers.html/context/1360

-In addition there are a number of individual practitioners and researchers who provide a range of resources, training, consultation and support.
+In addition there are a number of individual practitioners who provide a range of resources, training, consultation and support.
 These include:

 http://husheducation.com.au/ Margie Buttriss, Health Educator provides programs, training, resources and support to parents and professionals.